shenyulu/pyspharm-syl/README.md

 This is a derivative of pyspharm compiled with the help of intel oneAPI, built on pyspharm version 1.0.9.

+For more information about the fortran kernel backgroud, please refer to the **[NCAR-Classic-Libraries-for-Geophysics](https://github.com/NCAR/NCAR-Classic-Libraries-for-Geophysics)**.

 ## How to install?

 The `pyspharm-syl` package can be installed using Python package installer [pip](https://pip.pypa.io/en/stable/getting-started/).